- Parks & Recreation

 NFL Flag Football League

 Ages 6 - 11

-Flag Football is a growing alternate to full contact football that teaches basic skills and concepts of the game.
+Flag Football is a growing alternative to full contact football.
+It teaches basic skills and concepts of the game.
 This program is designed to introduce young athletes to the game while providing a safe environment.
 We strive for equal playing time.
 No experience needed.
 Season runs about 7 weeks.
 Practices and games are on the same day.
 All equipment provided and teams are coached by parent volunteers.